Beartooth (band): Musical style and influences

 Beartooth's style has been described as metalcore, alternative metal, hard rock, melodic hardcore, hardcore punk, melodic metalcore, post-hardcore, and pop-punk.
-Beartooth's style on both their EP Sick and their album Disgusting has been described as metalcore, but with more prominent punk rock influences than the style of Caleb Shomo's previous band Attack Attack! and without the electronic elements that Attack Attack! employed.
-Reviewers have also highlighted his emphasis on catchy choruses.
-Chad Childers of Loudwire commented that "the former Attack Attack! rocker [Shomo]... is delivering a mix of metalcore and old-school punk on his new band's Disgusting album", while Rock Sound described Beartooth as "mix[ing] metalcore with nu metal and... massive choruses", Kory Grow of Rolling Stone wrote that compared to Attack Attack!, the "smarter, leaner Beartooth have anteed up the aggression with poppy hooks and slinky hardcore riffing" and Justin Mabee of HM Magazine said of Disgusting: "while much of the album tends to focus on two-steps, thrash and hardcore, Shomo came from a place where catchiness was in every song".
+Beartooth's style on both its EP Sick and its album Disgusting has been described as metalcore, but with more prominent punk rock influences than the style of Caleb Shomo's previous band Attack Attack! and without the electronic elements that Attack Attack! employed.
+Reviewers have also highlighted Shomo's emphasis on catchy choruses.
+Chad Childers of Loudwire commented that "the former Attack Attack! rocker [Shomo]... is delivering a mix of metalcore and old-school punk on his new band's Disgusting album," while Rock Sound described Beartooth as "mix[ing] metalcore with nu metal and... massive choruses."
+Kory Grow of Rolling Stone wrote that compared to Attack Attack!, the "smarter, leaner Beartooth have anteed up the aggression with poppy hooks and slinky hardcore riffing," and Justin Mabee of HM Magazine said the following of Disgusting: "while much of the album tends to focus on two-steps, thrash and hardcore, Shomo came from a place where catchiness was in every song."
 Shomo was also named one of Alternative Press "15 best screamers in modern metalcore" in February 2014.
 Another source called the band nu metal revival.
+MetalSucks writer Finn McKenty called Beartooth's early work "hard to label" due to their verses often being "dirty, nasty punky-hardcore," while comparing their choruses to Demi Lovato.

-Shomo himself commented on his intentions with Beartooth's style in an interview with Alternative Press in January 2013, when Sick had not been released yet, saying: "We just want to make fun, punk-rock, hardcore, wild music, play crazy shows and have a good time without any pressure from anything".
-When asked about the absence of electronic elements, which he has often worked with, from his new music, he stated: "I don't want any electronics in Beartooth.
+Shomo himself commented on his intentions with Beartooth's style in an interview with Alternative Press in January 2013, when Sick had not been released yet, saying, "We just want to make fun, punk-rock, hardcore, wild music, play crazy shows and have a good time without any pressure from anything."
+When asked about the absence of electronic elements, which he has often worked with, from his new music, he stated, "I don't want any electronics in Beartooth.
 It is very hardcore and punk roots sounding.
 I have my electronic thing and I have this more hardcore thing, and I don't want those things to bleed into each other musically."
 In an interview with Kerrang!
-Shomo stated that he does not intend to change the band's sound on their second album, and that it will be dark and intense like their debut.
+Shomo stated that he does not intend to change the band's sound on its second album, and that it will be dark and intense like its debut.

-The band have cited influences including Ariana Grande, AC/DC, Every Time I Die, Underoath, Slipknot, Ice Cube, New Found Glory, Blink-182, James Hetfield of Metallica, Britney Spears, NSYNC, One Direction, Led Zeppelin, Nirvana, Foo Fighters and Disturbed.
+The band has cited influences including Ariana Grande, AC/DC, Comeback Kid, Billy Talent, Motörhead, Every Time I Die, Underoath, Slipknot, Ice Cube, New Found Glory, Blink-182, James Hetfield of Metallica, Britney Spears, NSYNC, One Direction, Led Zeppelin, Nirvana, Foo Fighters and Disturbed.